 The problem was inconvenient but no big deal, right?
 Well, turns out it was perhaps a bigger deal than we thought.

 interesting new study on leaching of adhesive compounds from labels on food into foods . . .

 Whatever you think of social media, it sure is useful.
 So anyway, thanks to Jennifer I learned about a new study published in The Journal of Materials Chemistry: Partition and diffusion of volatile compounds from acrylic adhesives used for food packaging multilayers manufacturing.
 What the heck does that mean?
-Well, WebMD has a nice article explaining the study in English, and I did a little research on my own to try to understand the study itself.
+Well, I did a little research to try to understand the study (PDF).
 That was fun.
 Once again, I turned to a Facebook friend who is a doctor to help me understand some of the chemistry.

 Basically, the researchers studied 11 compounds from four different adhesives used to apply labels to several different kinds of packaging: two kinds of plastic — polyethylene and polypropylene — as well as two different kinds of paper, to see if the chemicals from the adhesives could migrate through the packaging into the food.
 Of the 11 compounds they studied, four migrated into the food.
 And of those four, the chemical 2,4,7,9-Tetramethyldec-5-yne-4,7-diol is highly toxic to humans.

 What’s more, researchers discovered that packaging made from polyethylene plastic was the most likely to allow chemicals from the adhesives to migrate through into the contents.
 What’s made from polyethylene?
 Plastic beverage bottles, plastic bags, as well as flexible Mylar food packages, some prepared food or frozen dinner trays, and many non-PVC plastic wraps.

 Toxic Glue in my Dishwasher?